 Transformer repair doesn’t get any easier or more straightforward than that.
 If you ever come across a Lionel RW transformer with a really sloppy and loose throttle handle, it probably has the same problem.

 There’s one other common problem that RWs and most other postwar transformers face: a worn-out rectifier disc.
 I cover replacing the rectifier disc with a diode in another post.
 If you need help setting it up, I cover that too.
+I also did a quick paint touch-up on mine to make it look a little nicer.

 I hope you’ve found this post helpful.
 If you have, please share a link to it on Facebook or Twitter, on a discussion board or forum, or on your own blog.
 Thank you!